AmpersandTarski/TheToolsWeUse/README.md

 The [up to date version of this book](http://ampersandtarski.gitbooks.io/the-tools-we-use-for-ampersand/) is published automatically every time a commit is done to the master branch.

+Documentation on actually using Ampersand - e.g. for making and running prototypes (including the ways to install on your computer what it takes to do so) - is in another document, called [Ampersand Documentation](https://ampersandtarski.gitbook.io/documentation/)

 ## Specific tools used in the Ampersand project

 | Tool | Purpose \(the hyperlink navigates to the section in this book\) | Knowledge holder |